paritanwani/cal-comp/Szabist/README.md

 ### For Admin Panel
 1. Run SQL File.
-2. Login to see records of account
+2. Login to see records of students
 3. Provide Login Details for admin:
     username: admin
     password: admin123

-4. New student record can be added by InsertRrecord link, which will redirect to StudReg.php
+4. New student record can be added by InsertRrecord link, which redirects to StudReg.php
 5. Enter details of student and click register
-6. logout from student records page, press logout and it will redirect to admin page.
+6. logout from student records page, press logout and it redirects to admin page.